klekarkar/isimipclim/README.md

 # Automatically download and process ISIMIP3a-b climate data
+## What does it do
 The script folder contains the function that needs to be called from a terminal to download and then aggregate (optional) the netCDF files into ncml files.
+The script allows you to easily download the ISIMIP 3a and b climate data for a specific region, variable, climate model, and scenario.

+## Requirements
-For this last step, it is necessary to have a conda environment with R and climate4R packages installed.
+ For aggregating netCDF files into ncml files (optional), it is necessary to have a conda environment with R and climate4R packages installed.
 This can be done easily with:

 ```
 conda create --name climate4R